oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

 Join us as we dive into Schema Privilege Management, log in as different users, query tables, and observe the impact of schema privileges on access.
 We will create a third table to demonstrate the limitations faced by a user without schema privileges.
 Through this lab, you will gain a deeper understanding of schema privilege management and its implications in Oracle databases.

 Estimated Time: 10 minutes

-### Prerequisites

-* Basic understanding of Oracle database management.
-* Familiarity with SQL and database concepts such as tables, queries, and user privileges.
-* Access to an Oracle database environment with appropriate permissions to create and modify users, tables, and privileges.
-* An existing schema or the ability to create a new schema for testing purposes.
-Note: Ensure that you have the necessary access and privileges to perform the tasks mentioned in the lab.

 ### Objectives